storyfeet/hammer-rules/rules.md

 The new GM then:

 First Resolves any unresolved actions from the previous GMs.
 They can allow any players action to succeed or fail, describing what exactly happens.
-However there may be a cost to saying they fail.
+However there may be a cost to saying they fail, see **Skills** below.

 Second Resolves the Event Cards if there are any.
 The GM chooses whichever Event Card they like from the three Drawn cards, and describes what happened in as much detail as they like.